osinfra-io/terraform-google-storage-bucket/README.md

 Monthly cost estimates for this module based off these usage values: [Default Bucket](test/fixtures/default_bucket/infracost-usage.yml)

+## Repository Description

 Terraform **example** module for a Google Cloud Platform storage bucket.

-*We do not recommend consuming this module like you might a [public module](https://registry.terraform.io/browse/modules).
+💡 *We do not recommend consuming this module like you might a [public module](https://registry.terraform.io/browse/modules).
 Its purpose is to be a baseline, something you can fork and potentially maintain on your own and modify to fit your organization's needs.
 Using public modules vs. writing your own have various [drivers and trade-offs](https://github.com/orgs/osinfra-io/discussions/3) that your organization should evaluate.*

-## Usage
+## 🔩 Usage

 You can check the [test/fixtures](test/fixtures/) directory for example configurations.
 These fixtures set up the system for the testing process by providing it with all the necessary code to initialize it, thus creating good examples to base your configurations on.